K Beerschot VA: FCO Beerschot Wilrijk

 After Beerschot AC's bankruptcy in 2013, KFCO Wilrijk decided to harbour its fans.
 KFCO Wilrijk followed up by incorporating the name Beerschot and their respective colours in their own identity.
 The KBVB however decided that due to the name change, the club was no longer eligible to use the handle "royal" in their club name.
 Hence the club's name is FCO Beerschot Wilrijk rather than KFCO Beerschot Wilrijk.
 In order to retrieve their "royal" status, FCO Beerschot Wilrijk filed a successful application in June 2017.

 FCO Beerschot Wilrijk, became an instant success.
 Their season opener against Ternesse VV was attended by 8500 fans, which was a record for the Belgian provincial division at the time.
 This record was broken on 15 February 2014 during their game against fierce title contender FC De Kempen which was attended by 8982 fans and topped again, during their title game against KFC Katelijne-Waver on 22 March.
 This game was attended by almost 12000 fans and won by 5–0, gaining the club mathematic certainty about crowning themselves 2013–14 division champions.

 Due to the club's high attendance – weekly attendance that tops several first division teams – KFCO Beerschot Wilrijk is required to play their home games at the Olympisch Stadion (city of Antwerp) to guarantee the safety of their fans.
 This is the home ground of the fallen Beerschot VAC.
-The club reached an average of 7000 fans at home games during its first season in the 1st division of the province of Antwerp, which is quite a feat.
-This reputation was upheld during away games by bringing on average over 1500 fans, whom took pride in causing friendly banter in the most obscurely hidden cities and stadiums that the province of Antwerp holds.
+The club reached an average of 7000 fans at home games during its first season in the 1st division of the province of Antwerp.
 The club's success and vibe often lead to opponents renting bigger stadiums because the prospected attendance exceeds their own stadium capacity.

 For the 2014–15 season, FCO Beerschot Wilrijk was promoted to the 4th division in Belgian national football.
 In mid-March 2015, they held a 10-point lead over their closest rival.
 They were promoted to third division as champions of their group.
 In 2015–2016 they became champions of the third division after a sensational winning goal in the last minute of their last game.
 In 2016–2017 they became the first champion of the new '1st Amateur League' and gained promotion to the Proximus League, the second tier of Belgian football.

 In February 2018, Saudi prince Abdullah bin Musa'ad bin Abdulaziz Al Saud, owner of the English Premier League side Sheffield United, announced his investment in Beerschot alongside Belgian construction company DCA.